mghosh00/BasicNeuralNetwork/README.md

 This project provides a framework for using neural networks to solve classification and regression problems with n-dimensional datapoints.

+## Languages
+This package is written in both python (pyNeuralNetwork) and Java (javaNeuralNetwork).
+See README.md in [pyNeuralNetwork](pyNeuralNetwork/README.md) and [javaNeuralNetwork]() for language-specific information and examples.

 ## Background
 For this section, we give a brief overview of how neural networks work.
 Given a set of labelled datapoints, our goal is to use a neural network to learn the features of the dataset and accurately predict the labels of the points.